-Burglary Theft from Motor Vehicle and Grand Theft Auto is our primary concern at this time.
-If anyone has any information regarding the BFMV/GTA suspects, please contact me as soon as possible.
-Most of the incidents involving BFMV/GTA’s are taking place between 8:00 p.m. – 6:00 AM when most people are sleeping.
+Burglary Theft from Motor Vehicle and Stolen vehicles is our primary concern at this time.
+If anyone has any information regarding the BFMV suspects, please contact me as soon as possible.
+Most of the incidents involving BFMV are taking place between 12:00 a.m. – 6:00 AM when most people are sleeping.
 Please be mindful of this and properly secure your vehicles and leave porch lights on to illuminate the area.
+See something say something.

-From 04/20/14 to 05/17/14 the crime trends were property crimes.
-Burglaries are down -22.2%, Grand Theft Auto are up 5.9%, Thefts are up 30.5%, and Burglary for Motor Vehicle are up 8.8%, 0 homicides.
+From 10/19/14 to 11/15/14 the crime trends were property crimes.
+The area had 4 Burglaries, 11 Grand Theft Autos, 16 Thefts, and 16 Burglary for Motor Vehicle, 0 homicides, and 0 robbery crime incidents.
 The Mission Detectives are working hard to solve these crimes.
 If you have any information that could help us find these criminals, please contact the Detective front desk at 818-838-9810.

-Blythe Street Neighborhood Watch meeting will be June 25, 2014 (fourth Wednesday of each month) at 5:30 PM at 14705 Blythe Street.
-Moved this month due to special guest speakers.
+Blythe Street Neighborhood watch meeting will be December 24, 2014 (fourth Wednesday of each month) at 5:30 PM at 14705 Blythe Street.

-Panorama City Neighborhood Council, June 26, 2014 (fourth Thursday of each month) at 6:30 PM.
+Panorama City Neighborhood Council, December 18, 2014, due to Christmas Holiday (fourth Thursday of each month) at 6:30 PM.
 At Mission Community Hospital, at 14860 Roscoe Blvd Medical Office 2nd floor.

 Marson Park Neighborhood Watch: